-Strategic Priority / Enabler Commitment Reducing Climate Impact Infrastructure and Technology Appropriate, modern facilities that offer opportunities to deliver high quality community-based services to people in the most appropriate setting Developing local, integrated health and social care facilities, fewer in number and operating to higher efficiency standards, with services and resources under one roof.
-Reducing travelling costs for staff, by operating within practice localities and collaborating closely with primary care GP practices.
+s that offer unities to deliver high community based es to people in the Developing local, integrated health and social care facilities, fewer in number and operating to higher efficiency standards, with services and resources under one roof.
+Reducing travelling costs for staff, by operating within oriate, modern es that offer unities to deliver high community based es to people in the appropriate setting collaborating closely with primary care GP practices.
 Streamlined systems and processes to facilitate information sharing and recording Increasing the availability of online, digital and virtual solutions, for people who would benefit from these options.
 These approaches reduce the need for travelling to building bases.
-Workforce and Organisational Development Continue to support staff's health and wellbeing Promoting flexible working practices, including home working that can positively reduce greenhouse gas emissions and building-based space requirements.
+Workforce and Organisational Development Continue to support staffs health and wellbeing Promoting flexible working practices, including home working that can positively reduce greenhouse gas emissions and building-based space requirements.